fabric8io/fabric8/components/kubernetes-api/ReadMe.md

 The **KubernetesFactory** defaults to using the **KUBERNETES_MASTER** environment variable.

-If your Java code is running inside of a Kubernetes environment the KubernetesFactory will use the environment variables: **KUBERNETES_SERVICE_HOST** and **KUBERNETES_SERVICE_PORT** to communicate with the [kubernetes service](http://fabric8.io/guide/services.html) for the REST API.
+If your Java code is running inside of a Kubernetes environment the KubernetesFactory will default to using **kubernetes.default.svc** (override by setting **KUBERNETES_MASTER**) as the address to communicate with the [kubernetes service](http://fabric8.io/guide/services.html) for the REST API.

 If you wish to use a specific URL in your Java code just pass it into the factory constructor (though usually you don't need to!).